 “Don’t feel like you are getting an advantage over other students because of your disability.
 This is to create an equal playing field.”

 Instructors who are unable to provide testing accommodations themselves can utilize the new Campus Testing Center.
 Students will need to request space and have instructors confirm in order to reserve space.
 Visit our Using Testing Accommodations page for additional information.

 Students with disabilities may require additional time for taking tests and completing work in class.
 Unless efficiency or speed is the essential skill that is being assessed, students may be allowed additional time for all exams, in-class quizzes, in-class writing assignments and labs.
 Based on the documentation submitted to D&A, extended time is typically approved in increments of either one and one half or double the allotted time.
 The extended time accommodation does not apply to exams without time limits (for example, take home exams).
 Extended time is provided so a student’s performance is reflective of mastery of material rather than the speed at which a student performs.

 Reduced Distraction Environment

 Students with disabilities may be approved for and request a separate “reduced distraction” testing space.
-This space may be a conference room, unused classroom, or instructor’s office.
+This space may be a conference room, unused classroom, or instructor’s office or the Campus Testing Center.
 This accommodation is not a guarantee of a “distraction free” testing space, but rather a quieter space where students have fewer distractions from fellow test-takers and are thus better able to maintain focus.
-Because there is not a centralized testing center at UT, SSD relies on instructors to provide a testing space that will provide students with a reduced distraction environment.

 Use of a Calculator for Exams